 Distinguished by high levels of diversity and endemism, the Atlantic Forest and Cerrado biomes in Brazil are recognized as hotspots of biodiversity.
-Home to hundreds of frog species, many of which are endemic, the anuran fauna of the regions is of particular interest to conservation biologist.
+Home to hundreds of frog species, many of which are endemic, these regions and their anuran fauna are of particular interest to conservation biologists.

-In future climates, the Atlantic Forest anurans will require an increased area number of grid cells for total coverage, whereas the opposite is the case for the Cerrado.
-In fact, less than a third of the baseline Cerrado cells appear to have relevance for anuran conservation across all time frames.
+In future climates, the Atlantic Forest anurans will require an increased area in the number of grid cells for total coverage, whereas the opposite is the case for the Cerrado.
+In fact, fewer than a third of the baseline Cerrado cells appear to have relevance for anuran conservation across all time frames.